 1 — Who Does the Scheduling?Who in your organization typically assigns staff to the schedule?
 Your manager, owner, or actual staff members?

 3 — What’s My Mix?It’s always good to pair veterans with new employees during a shift.
-Always have one go-to person during a shift who can help mentor the newer or underperforming staff members.
+Always have one go-to person during a shift who can help mentor the newer or underperforming employees.
 Look to employee performance reports or notes as a guide.

-4 — How Much Will The Shift Cost?Believe it or not, cost forecasting and staff scheduling go hand in hand.
+4 — How Much Will The Shift Cost?Labor cost forecasting and staff scheduling go hand in hand.
 Quantify how much each shift will cost by shift block, day, week, and month against forecasted income.
 This will help you track towards a healthy balance sheet of debt to income.

 After you have drafted your first schedule, spend time to review it.
 Make sure the above questions are considered, and remember the impact poor scheduling has on a business!
-Poor scheduling is a money and time suck, that’s for sure.
+Poor employee scheduling is a money and time drain, that’s for sure.

 Publish and Promote Your Schedule

-Ready to use your first cloud-based schedule?
-Publish it to your greater team.
+Ready to publish your first online schedule?
+Send it out to your team.
 Inform them that you have made changes to the scheduling system, train them on how the new scheduler is used, how to access it, and how to make requests.